 Nov ’86 – The illegal Iranian weapons program becomes public.
 The Hulkster takes full responsibility, but denies having had any knowledge of illegal activities.
 Very disappointing.

-1987 – Embarrassed by our illicit relationship with Iran, the US government determines that the best strategy is to emphasize Iran’s relationship with the Soviet Union, as Sheik mostly sticks with Volkoff in tag-team battles.
-He’s occasionally pitted in singles matches against flag-toting Hacksaw Jim Duggan, losing them all, to prove that America is more interested in beating up Iranians than selling them weapons.
+1987 – Embarrassed by our illicit relationship with Iran, the US government determines that the best strategy is to emphasize Iran’s relationship with the Soviet Union, so Sheik mostly sticks with Volkoff in tag-team battles.
+He’s occasionally pitted in singles matches against flag-toting Hacksaw Jim Duggan, losing them all, proving that America is more interested in beating up Iranians than selling them weapons.
 This strategy is a failure because it turns out Americans never really knew the difference between an Arab and a Persian, and always thought that either Iraq or Iran was a typo, not sure which one.
 The scandal hangs in the air like a day-old falafel fart.

-Mar ’87 – Vince McMahon hatches a plan to free both himself and America from their binds.
-He throws the kitchen sink into an upcoming live event, hoping a spectacular new standard in panem et circenses Americana will distract attention from the Middle East.
+Mar ’87 – Vince McMahon hatches a plan to free both himself and America from the trap they’ve fallen into.
+He throws the kitchen sink into an upcoming live event, hoping a spectacular new standard in panem et circenses Americanum will distract attention from the Middle East.
 After Ricky Steamboat and Macho Man Randy Savage wrestle one of the most unforgettable matches in history, the Iron Sheik and his Russian partner stomp into the ring for a tag-team match.
-The Russian silences the crowd and begins to sing the Soviet national anthem, but it wasn’t long before Hacksaw Jim Duggan, raising an American flag attached to a two-by-four, snatches the microphone and announces that Volkoff “won’t be singing that Russian song, as this is the land of the free and the home of the brave”.
+The Russian silences the crowd and begins to sing the Soviet national anthem, but it wasn’t long before Hacksaw Jim Duggan, raising an American flag attached to a two-by-four, snatches the microphone and announces that Volkoff “won’t be singing that Russian song, as this is the land of the free and the home of the brave!”
 The match proceeded as confusingly and chaotically as it began, and the American Duggan ended up hitting the Iranian Sheik with his lumber and getting disqualified, giving an unearned victory to the foreigners.
 Well, fair is fair.
 After all, this is America.
 Sure, the Iron Sheik had it coming, and yes, it can be tempting to break the rules in defense of freedom, but the rule of law must prevail.
 Hacksaw was a patriot, but, like Colonel Oliver North, his love of America momentarily got the better of him.
 Perhaps his heart was in the right place, but justice demanded he that pay the price.
 Just as Colonel North was the man on the ground for the American president, Hacksaw was an assistant patriot to great American himself, the Hulkster.
 Once Hacksaw-North is shuffled out of the ring, it’s up to Hogan-Reagan to remind everyone what being a real, law-abiding American is all about.
 In front of the largest indoor crowd, and the first pay-per-view wrestling event, in American history, Hulkamania runs wild when Hogan does the unthinkable.
 After an initial attempt is thwarted, Hogan hulks up, scooping 520-pound Andre the Giant into the air and body slamming him.
 Hulk wins.
 America wins.
-Inspired by his allies performance and knowing that the time was right, President Reagan booked a flight for Berlin where, a few months later, he would deliver his famous line to the Soviet leader, “Mr. Gorbachev, tear down this wall!”
+Inspired by his ally’s performance and knowing that the time was right, President Reagan booked a flight for Berlin where, a few months later, he would deliver his famous line to the Soviet leader, “Mr. Gorbachev, tear down this wall!”

 May ’87 – Iraq, apparently still upset about discovering the secret relationship between Reagan and the Iron Sheik, fucks up the program by launching a missile at an American frigate.
 Fortunately, the American public is still not completely clear on which country is which, and after seeing President Reagan body slam the Giant, no one questions him when he insists that Iraq is still on our side, and it’s the Iranians we should be worrying about.
 To avoid confusing anyone, the Iron Sheik is disappeared and shuffled off to another promotion.